Veha0001/dotAstroNvim/README.md

 <!--**NOTE:** This is for AstroNvim v4+-->

 My template for getting started with [AstroNvim](https://github.com/AstroNvim/AstroNvim) for Termux and PC.
+> [!NOTE]
+> This is for AstroNvim v4+
+> Update to AstroNvim v5+ has some problems, i can’t fix yet.

 ## 🛠️ Installation